-Storm struck California scrambles to clean up ahead of rain
+Storm-struck California scrambles to clean up ahead of rain

 Other evacuations were ordered because of levee breaches in parts of Monterey County.

 The most recent atmospheric river — a long plume of moisture stretching into the Pacific that can drop staggering amounts of rain and snow — have eased in some areas.
-Light to moderate rain with some thundershowers was forecast to arrive Wednesday in Northern California.
+Light to moderate rain with some thunderstorms was forecast to arrive Wednesday in Northern California.
 A longer storm system was predicted to last from Friday until Jan.
 17.

 Despite the rain, most of the state remained in extreme or severe drought, according to the U.S. Drought Monitor.